sjbennett123/gloryforthefist/content/rules/formal_magic.md

 #### A. Determine Transferability

 Prior to the actual start of the formal magic any players involved should be informed by the marshal if the resulting item will be of any other category besides “Unrestricted” and why.
 This requires an advanced examination of all materials involved in all of the formal magic castings.
 Since magic item categories are mostly due to out of game issues, the intent of this rule is to ensure customer satisfaction.
 In order to have Unrestricted transferability, all components, scrolls, and effects used must be Unrestricted.
 No effect that alters these rules may be in effect.
 If these conditions are not met the item or effect created will automatically be Local Chapter Only.

 #### B. Validate Components

 Identify the components to make sure they are correctly marked, if necessary.
 Insufficient components will result in the marshal stating “The Formal Magic does not begin”.
 If this occurs, the components are not consumed.
 If the spell is part of a declared batch, the marshal will notify the player that the components are insufficient before the batch begins.
 (Inform the player later, during step D)

-#### C. Validate Scroll:
+#### C. Validate Scroll

 Read the Formal Magic Scroll.
 Make sure that there is a complete understanding of the scroll, and follow any special instructions on the scroll.
 If the scroll is Unlimited and only usable once each day, verify on the back of the scroll (or the back of the tag) that the scroll hasn’t been used today.
 If the physical representation of the scroll varies from the current version, then the current version must be used.
 The only flaws allowed upon a formal magic scroll are “Flaw: this scroll cannot be copied” or “Flaw: this scroll is destructible”.

 ## During the Casting of the Formal Magic

 #### D. Beginning Formal Magic